korken89/blog_ideas/lossy_integration_testing/manuscript.md

 ## How can a rudimentary test protocol look like?

-Bellow follows example of all the features that should be tested:
+Bellow follows a simple example of the features that could be tested:

 ### Basic tests